oasis-tcs/csaf/csaf_3.0/README.md

 # CSAF 3.0 — Distribution & Discoverability Extensions

-*[Diese Seite auf Deutsch lesen](README.de.md)* — the German version is a faithful, complete translation of this document, not an independent text.
-In case of any discrepancy, this English version is authoritative.

 ## Status of this folder

 This is **not** a TC work product, but an individual discussion draft prepared ahead of the CSAF